-It's a pluggable management console for Java stuff which supports any kind of JVM, any kind of container (Tomcat, Jetty, Karaf, JBoss, Fuse Fabric, etc), and any kind of Java technology and middleware.
+It's a pluggable management console for Java stuff which supports any kind of JVM, any kind of container (Tomcat, Jetty, Wildfly, Karaf, etc), and any kind of Java technology and middleware.

 The easiest thing to do is add jolokia as a java agent via a java agent command line:

 Then by default you can connect on http;//localhost:8778/jolokia to access the jolokia REST API.